 The student and teacher explore each principle in depth together.
 This allows the student to develop connections and retain the information in a unique and personal way.

-As more and more of these foundation principles are presented and fully explored, the student begins to combine the various ideas together to understand the full picture of music.
+As more and more of these foundation principles are presented and explored, the student begins to combine the various ideas together to grasp the full picture of music.

 Traditional classical voice lessons focus on developing proper technique.
 The three main areas of focus are breath control (diaphragm control), placement (proper resonance), and vowel articulation.
 Classical voice technique permits the singer to sing loudly and clearly.